matthewelse/llambda/README.md

 It's hard to distinguish between integers and pointers in C--, it basically doesn't have enough type information for something like LLVM.

+## LLVM changes

+- Need to add an OCaml calling convention
+- Some way of avoiding using R15 (and R14?)